scrudgey/DJ2020/tools_and_equipment_management.md

     purchased with money at a shop
     tools equiped during gameplay to make your life easier sub-weapons
+    can apply backpack or duffel bag for larger equipment?

 special purpose gear:
     diamond tipped drill bit